LispCookbook/cl-cookbook/testing.md

 (declaim (optimize (sb-cover:store-coverage-data 0)))
 ~~~

+You can open your browser at
+`../yourproject/t/coverage/cover-index.html` to see the report like
-This produces something like the capture above or
+the capture above or like
 [this code coverage of cl-ppcre](https://www.snellman.net/sbcl/cover/cl-ppcre-report-3/cover-index.html).